indygreg/python-build-standalone/README.rst

    objs
       An array of paths to object files constituting this extension module.

+   required
+      Boolean indicating if this extension is required to initialize the Python interpreter.

    static_lib
       The path to a static library defining this extension module.
 May not be defined.